andreyka26-git/andreyka26-git.github.io/_posts/2023-09-02-generate-ssl-tls-certificates-for-free-nginx-certbot.md

 * The first part is for unsecured http connection that listens to 80th port of our domain `symptom-diary.com`.
-It just redirects the request to https connection on 443d port.
+The main purpose for this block is to allow certbot authenticate throught the challenge request.
+Other than that It just redirects the request to https connection on 443d port.
 * The second part is specifying secured https connection with SSL/TLS protocols, it directs request to our application docker container `symptom-tracker-dev` on `3000` internal docker port.
+Until we have SSL certificates created by certbot it is unusable.

 The SSL certificates are ensured by